ucdavis/AIFeBx_supplemental/README.md

-# Supplemental data for "Artificial intelligence-based quantification of
-lymphocytes in feline small intestinal biopsies"
+# Supplemental data for "Artificial intelligence-based quantification of lymphocytes in feline small intestinal biopsies"
-(for submission as full manuscript to Veterinary Pathology)
+Wulcan, J. M., Giaretta, P. B., Fingerhood, S., de Brot, S., Crouch, E. E. V., Casanova, I., Ruivo, P. R., Bolfa, P., Streitenberger, N., Bertram, C. A., Donovan, T. A., Keel, M. K., Moore, P. F., & Keller, S. M. (2024).
+Artificial intelligence-based quantification of lymphocytes in feline small intestinal biopsies.
+Accepted for publication in Veterinary Pathology

 ## Objective
 This repository contains scripts for data analysis and manuscript preparation.
-Raw and intermediate data files is available via bioImageArchive (S-BIAD1129)
+Raw and intermediate data files are available via bioImageArchive (S-BIAD1129)

 ## Folder hierarchy
 All the scripts are adjusted to a folder hierarchy, created by the script